awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. \(Optional\) For **Task Role**, choose an IAM role that provides permissions for containers in your task to make calls to AWS APIs on your behalf\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

    For tasks that use the EC2 launch type, these permissions are usually granted by the Amazon ECS Container Instance IAM role\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
 **Note**
 Only roles that have the **Amazon EC2 Container Service Task Role** trust relationship are shown here\.
 For more information about creating an IAM role for your tasks, see [Creating an IAM Role and Policy for your Tasks](task-iam-roles.md#create_task_iam_policy_and_role)\.